foss-scribe/rosser/content/about.md

 Long ago, I earned my bachelor's degree with honours in archaeology and history and then a master's degree in editing and communication.
 I have a lifelong interest in philosophy, the classics, history, language, and technology.

-I'm an avid martial artist, and practice taekwondo and boxing.
-I also hold belts in Gōjū-ryū and Shōtōkan Karate, and Brazilian Jui Jitsu.
+I'm an avid, practising martial artist with belts in Taekwondo, Boxing, Karate (Gōjū-ryū and Shōtōkan), and Brazilian Jui Jitsu.

 Originally from Wales, I emigrated to Australia as a child.
 I live in Melbourne, Australia, with my wife, three children and two cats.